 Any country fan has probably turned to a good song in times of grief or introspection.
 Whether you've lost someone or you're reflecting on a relationship with God, a sad song has the power to lift us up.
-Here are 20 of the best country music heaven songs (sorry, no Bryan Adams "(Heaven"), Belinda Carlisle ("Heaven is a Place on Earth"), Eric Clapton ("Tears in Heaven"), Los Lonely Boys ("How Far is Heaven"), Led Zeppelin, Bob Dylan or Guns N' Roses ("Knockin' On Heaven's Door") on this playlist, but each of these country-gospel songs are uplifting tunes guaranteed to make you feel all the feels).
+Here are 20 of the best country music heaven songs (sorry, no Bryan Adams "(Heaven"), Belinda Carlisle ("Heaven is a Place on Earth"), Eric Clapton ("Tears in Heaven"), Los Lonely Boys ("How Far is Heaven"), Led Zeppelin, Bob Dylan or Guns N' Roses ("Knockin' On Heaven's Door") on this playlist, but each of these country-gospel songs are uplifting tunes guaranteed to make you shout "Hallelujah!").

 "Holes in the Floor of Heaven," Steve Wariner

 The popular song from Steve Wariner's 1998 album Burnin' the Roadhouse Down is a tearjerker written by Wariner and Billy Kirsch.
 The words offer comfort to anyone who's lost someone close to them.